 On the other side, an entity is considered to be out-of-scope of the ‘legal entity’ definition if one of the following conditions are met:

-- It’s a non-resident company which is a tax resident in the country other than BVI; or
+- It’s a non-resident company that is a tax resident in the country other than BVI; or

 - It’s a limited partnership without a separate legal personality.

-In terms of “relevant activity” meaning, in the context of the economic substance regime, the OECD and EU demonstrate nine geographically mobile “relevant activities” which cover various ranges of business sectors.
+In terms of “relevant activity”, in the context of the economic substance regime, the OECD and EU demonstrate nine geographically mobile “relevant activities” which cover various ranges of business sectors.
 They include: